Tj-Ward/nifti_align/README.md

    A better approach would be re-writing @auto_tlrc which is itself a wraper of AFNI tools This is better than using 3dwarpdrive or other registration tools I have found because it uses Nonlinear warping to find the alignment, then it estimates a rigid-body transformation to fit

-   All credit goes to the AFNI team, this is just a dumb script to automate a few things.
+## All credit goes to the AFNI team, this is just a dumb script to automate a few things.
-   -tjw

       options:
       -h, --help                    Show this menu